-Prerequisite: Precalculus Honors and departmental approval
+Prerequisite: Honors Precalculus and Departmental Approval

 Calculus BC is a full-year college-level course in the study of calculus of functions of a single variable.
 Considerable effort and motivation are required for success in this course, as well as an ability to work and learn independently.
-The course begins with a review of the topics covered in Precalculus honors including all applications of limits, continuity, and differentiation.
-Integration of polynomial, trigonometric, and logarithmic functions is introduced, and integration and differentiation techniques are applied to vector, polar and parametrically defined functions.
+The course begins with a review of the topics covered in Honors Precalculus including all applications of limits, continuity, and differentiation.
+Integration of polynomial, trigonometric, and logarithmic functions is introduced, and integration and differentiation techniques are applied to vector, polar, and parametrically defined functions.
 The BC course concludes with the study of differential equations, improper integrals, convergence of sequences and series, and Taylor polynomials.
 All students in this course will take the BC Calculus Advanced Placement Exam at year's end.